Kurento/kurento/source/tutorials/java/tutorial-2-one2one.rst

 Finally, in the ``incommingCallResponse`` method, if the callee user accepts the call, it is established and the media elements are created to connect the caller with the callee.
-Basically, the server creates a ``CallMediaPipeline`` object, to encapsulate the media pipeline creation and managment.
-Then, this object is used to negotiate multimedia interchange with user's browsers.
+Basically, the server creates a ``CallMediaPipeline`` object, to encapsulate the media pipeline creation and management.
+Then, this object is used to negotiate media interchange with user's browsers.

 As explained in :doc:`tutorial 1</tutorials/java/tutorial-1-magicmirror>`, the
 negotiation between WebRTC peer in the browser and WebRtcEndpoint in Kurento